History of Gaza: Israeli control

+Gaza was invaded and occupied by Israel in 1967 following the Six-Day War.
+Israel created the Israeli Military Governorate to administrate territories it captured, including Gaza.
+Israeli settlements began to be established in the Gaza Strip.

+Organized armed struggle against Israel in Gaza peaked between 1969 and 1971, but was largely crushed by the Israel Defense Forces (IDF) under the command of Ariel Sharon.
+Militants targeted Arabs working at Israeli companies, and in one instance, killed a Jewish family.
+In response, Sharon conducted a year long operation, authorized by Shlomo Gazit, involving the demolition of homes and the employment of special assassination teams that killed suspects.
+Israel also began to set up detainment camps, arresting families of suspected suspects, and some Gazan youths who weren't accused of anything.
+The purpose was to dissuade other families from allowing their sons to join Fatah.
+The camps were located in remote desert areas, holding as many as 50 people.
+The Red Cross described detainees' treatment there as 'merciless'.

-In 1971, the Israeli Army attempted to disperse the high concentration of Palestinian refugees in al-Shati camp and developed new housing schemes that resulted in the establishment of the northern Sheikh Radwan district.
-The United Nations Relief and Works Agency (UNRWA) and the PLO were vociferous in their opposition to the move, claiming it was forced resettlement.
+In 1971, the IDF destroyed parts of the Al-Shati refugee camp to widen roads for security reasons.
+Israel developed new housing schemes nearby that resulted in the establishment of the northern Sheikh Radwan district.
+The United Nations Relief and Works Agency and the Palestine Liberation Organization were vociferous in their opposition to the move, claiming it was forced resettlement.
 In 1972, Gaza's military governor dismissed the city's mayor, Rashad al-Shawwa, for refusing to annex al-Shati camp to the municipality of Gaza.
-Since the 1970s, frequent conflicts erupted between Palestinians and the Israeli authorities in the city, leading to the First Intifada in 1987.
-Gaza became a center of confrontation during this uprising.
-The end result has been the devastation of Gaza's economy and of the lives of its residents.
+Frequent conflicts erupted between Palestinians and the Israeli authorities in the city after the 1970s.

+In December 1987, an uprising began in the occupied territories, called the First Intifada.
+Gaza became a center of confrontation during this uprising, resulting in a 142 deaths and a damaged economy.

-Palestinian control
+Palestinian administration

 Palestinian Authority

-In September 1993, leaders of Israel and the PLO signed the Oslo Accords calling for Palestinian administration of the Gaza Strip and the West Bank town of Jericho, which was implemented in May 1994.
-Israeli forces withdrew from Gaza, leaving a new Palestinian National Authority (PNA) to administer and police the city.
-Led by Yasser Arafat, the PNA chose Gaza as its first provincial headquarters.
+In September 1993, after the First Intifada, leaders of Israel and the PLO signed the Oslo Accords, allowing Palestinian administration of the Gaza Strip and the West Bank town of Jericho.
+This was implemented in 1994, and Israeli forces withdrew from Gaza, leaving the new Palestinian Authority (PA) to administer and police the city.
+Led by Yasser Arafat, the PA chose Gaza as its first provincial headquarters.
 The newly established Palestinian National Council held its inaugural session in Gaza in March 1996.

+In 2000, following the failure of the 2000 Camp David Summit, another Palestinian uprising was launched, called the Second Intifada.
+Gaza again became an area of confrontation.

-In 2005, Israel implemented its unilateral disengagement plan under which it unilaterally withdrew Israeli armed forces and settlements from the Gaza Strip, including the Philadelphi Route, a narrow strip adjacent to the Gaza border with Egypt.
-Hamas won a surprise victory in the Palestinian elections of 2006, and has been engaged in a violent power struggle with Fatah.
+In 2005, Israel implemented its unilateral disengagement plan under which it completely withdrew Israeli armed forces and settlements from the Gaza Strip.
+Violence during the Second Intifada contributed to the decision.